Martin-Ringman/Airbnb-Price-Predictions/README.md

 Future work could extend this analysis to predict booking frequency or occupancy rates, offering valuable insights for prospective hosts.
 With a more complete dataset, these models could become powerful tools for pricing and market analysis in the Airbnb ecosystem.

 ## Contact
+Currently the dataset has moved from it's original URL so the code has been adjusted to use it locally.
+Reach out to me for a copy of data, add to a data folder in the project directory and remove data/ from the .gitignore.

 For questions or collaboration, feel free to reach out.